Enabling Mobile Services¶

 Procedure for Production Environments¶

-You must have one Global Account and at least one Subaccount in a Cloud Foundry Infrastructure.
+Have one Global Account and at least one Subaccount in a Cloud Foundry Infrastructure.
 See Getting Started with an Enterprise Account in the Cloud Foundry Environment to verify.

 Do not change any of these settings.